SaraKhild/QueryDslAndProjections/README.md

 <br>

-##### :pencil2: `This query gets departments which have at lest two employees, that compares department number that's in department table with department number of employee in employee table then arrange identical departments number and name, then count how many employee in this department which will be gereater than or equal two.`
+##### :pencil2: `This query gets departments which have at lest two employees, that compares department number that's in department table with department number of employee in employee table then arrange identical departments number, name without repetition, then count how many employee in this department which will be greater than or equal two.`

 ###### Code :computer: